-We used a simplified approach (Taylor et al., 2007) to quantify the feedbacks and to compare model behavior for the MH, thus justifying the focus on surface albedo and atmospheric scattering (mainly accounting for cloud change).
-Surface albedo and cloud change are calculated using the simulated incoming and outgoing radiative fluxes at the Earth's surface and at the top of atmosphere (TOA), based on data for the last 30 years averaged from all models.
-Using this framework, we quantified the effect of changes in albedo on the net shortwave flux at TOA (Braconnot and Kageyama, 2015), and further investigated the relationship between these changes and temperature change.
-Fig.10 shows that most models produced a negative cloud cover and surface albedo feedback on the annual mean shortwave radiative forcing.
+We used a simplified approach (Taylor et al., 2007) to quantify the feedbacks and to compare model behaviour for the MH, thus justifying the focus on surface albedo and atmospheric scattering (mainly accounting for cloud change).
+Surface albedo and cloud change are calculated using the simulated incoming and outgoing radiative fluxes at the Earth's surface and at the top of the atmosphere (TOA) based on data for the last 30 years averaged from all models.
+Using this framework, we quantified the effect of changes in albedo on the net shortwave flux at TOA (Braconnot and Kageyama, 2015) and further investigated the relationship between these changes and temperature change.
+Figure 10 shows that most models produced a negative cloud cover and surface albedo feedback on the annual mean shortwave radiative forcing.
 Concerning seasonal change, the shortwave cloud and surface feedback in most models tend to counteract the insolation forcing during the boreal summer, while they enhance the solar forcing during winter.
 A strong positive correlation between albedo feedback and temperature change is depicted, with a large spread in the models owing to the difference in albedo in the 13 models.
 In particular, CNRM-CM5 and HadGEM2-ES capture higher values of cloud and surface albedo feedback, which could be the reason for the reversal of the decreased annual temperature seen in other models (Fig. 3d).

-However, the vegetation patterns produced by BIOME4 in Figure 5 are not used in PMIP3 experiment setup.
-They are onlydetermined by the input variables from models.
-Therefore, the disagreements of MH vegetation pattern are possibly inherited from the PI.
-To better quantify the vegetation-climate feedback, two experiments were conducted in CESM version 1.0.5, including a mid-Holocene (MH) experiment (6 ka) with original vegetation setting (prescribed as PI vegetation for the MH) and a MH experiment with reconstructed vegetation (6 ka_VEG).
-Fig. 11 shows the climate anomalies (6 ka_VEG minus 6 ka) between two simulations, for both annual and seasonal scale.
-For temperature, it is clear that the 6 ka VEG simulation reproduces a warmer annual mean climate (~0.3 K on average) as well as an obviously warmer winter (~0.6 K on average).
-For precipitation, the reconstructed vegetation leads to more annual and seasonal precipitation, which can also reconcile the model-data discrepancy of increase amplitude for precipitation during the MH (data reproduced larger amplitude than model, revealed by our study).
-So the mismatch between model and data in MH vegetation could partly account for the discrepancy of climate due to the interaction between vegetation and climate through radiative and hydrological forcing with albedo.
-These results highlight the value of building a new generation of models able to capture not only the atmosphere and ocean response, but also the non-linear responses of vegetation and hydrology to climate change.
+However, the vegetation patterns produced by BIOME4 in Fig. 5 are not used in the PMIP3 experimental set-up.
+They are only determined by the input variables from models.
+Therefore, the disagreements on the MH vegetation pattern are possibly inherited from the PI.
+To better quantify the vegetation-climate feedback, two experiments were conducted in CESM version 1.0.5, including a mid-Holocene (MH) experiment (6 ka) with the original vegetation setting (prescribed as PI vegetation for the MH) and an MH experiment with reconstructed vegetation (6 ka_VEG).
+Figure 11 shows the climate anomalies (6 ka_VEG minus 6 ka) between two simulations for both the annual and seasonal scale.
+For temperature, it is clear that the 6 ka_VEG simulation reproduces a warmer annual mean climate (~ 0.3 K on average) as well as an obviously warmer winter (~ 0.6 K on average).
+For precipitation, the reconstructed vegetation leads to more annual and seasonal precipitation, which can also reconcile the model-data discrepancy of an increased amplitude for precipitation during the MH (the data reproduced a larger